The Lax Equation and Weak Regularity of Asymptotic Estimate Lie Groups: Introduction

-Evidently, each \NIL{q} (for $q\geq 2$) is an \AAE.
-We say that $(\mq,\bil{\cdot}{\cdot})$ is nilpotent \defff $\mq$ is a \NIL{q} for some $q\geq 2$. \end{itemize} \endgroup \emph{For instance, abelian Lie groups are asymptotic estimate, and the same is true for Lie groups with nilpotent Lie algebras.
+for all $X_1,\dots,X_n,Y\in \AES$, and $n\geq 1$. \item The Lie algebra $(\mq,\bil{\cdot}{\cdot})$ is said to be asymptotic estimate \defff $\mq$ is an \AAE. \end{itemize} \endgroup \emph{For instance, abelian Lie groups are asymptotic estimate, and the same is true for Lie groups with nilpotent Lie algebras.
 Also Banach Lie groups are asymptotic estimate, because their Lie bracket is submultiplicative.
-Notably, the class of asymptotic estimate Lie algebras has good permanence properties, as it is closed under passage to subalgebras, Hausdorff quotient Lie algebras, as well as closed under arbitrary cartesian products (hence, e.g., under projective limits).} Theorem 1 in \cite{AEH} states that if $G$ is asymptotic estimate, then $G$ is locally $\mu$-convex if and only if $\evol_k$ is $C^k$-continuous for some (and then each) $k\in \NN\sqcup \{\lip,\infty\}$.
-Based on the semiregularity results obtained in \cite{RGM}, this statement was used in \cite{AEH} to prove that $C^\infty$-regularity implies $C^k$-regularity for each $k\in \NN\sqcup \{\lip,\infty\}$, where for $k=0$ additional completeness presumptions (on the Lie group not the Lie algebra) are required.
-Complementary to that we prove the following theorem in the weakly regular context (cf.\ Theorem \ref{dkjkjfdkjfdjfdkfdfdfd}): \begin{customthm}{I} Assume that $(\mg,\bil{\cdot}{\cdot})$ is asymptotic estimate and sequentially complete.
-If $G$ is weakly $C^\infty$-regular, then $G$ is weakly $C^k$-regular for each $k\in \NN\sqcup\{\lip,\infty\}$. \end{customthm}
+Notably, the class of asymptotic estimate Lie algebras has good permanence properties, as it is closed under passage to subalgebras, Hausdorff quotient Lie algebras, as well as closed under arbitrary Cartesian products (hence, e.g., under projective limits).} As already indicated above, Theorem 1 in \cite{AEH} states that if $G$ is asymptotic estimate, then $G$ is locally $\mu$-convex if and only if $\evol_k$ is $C^k$-continuous for some (and then each) $k\in \NN\cup \{\lip,\infty\}$.
+Based on the semiregularity results obtained in \cite{RGM}, this statement was used in \cite{AEH} to prove that $C^\infty$-regularity implies $C^k$-regularity for each $k\in \NN\cup \{\lip,\infty\}$; whereby for $k=0$ additional completeness assumptions (on the Lie group not the Lie algebra) are required.
+Complementary to that, we prove the following theorem in the weakly regular context (cf.\ Theorem \ref{dkjkjfdkjfdjfdkfdfdfd}): \begin{customthm}{I} Assume that $(\mg,\bil{\cdot}{\cdot})$ is asymptotic estimate and sequentially complete.
+If $G$ is weakly $C^\infty$-regular, then $G$ is weakly $C^k$-regular for each $k\in \NN\cup\{\lip,\infty\}$. \end{customthm}

-This theorem is obtained by a comprehensive analysis of the Lax equation in the sequentially complete and asymptotic estimate context, as well as by application of an integral transformation that we introduce.
-We will come back to these issues later on.
-We now first discuss the product integral.
-It admits the following elementary properties: \begingroup { {{(\arabic{enumi})}} \begin{enumerate} \item For $\phi,\psi\in \DIDE_{[a,b]}$ with $a<b$, we have $\phi+\Ad_{\innt_a^\bullet\phi}(\psi)\in \DIDE_{[a,b]}$ with
+This theorem is obtained by a comprehensive analysis of the Lax equation in the sequentially complete asymptotic estimate context, as well as by application of an integral transformation that we introduce.
+As a by-product of these investigations, we obtain a generalization of the Baker-Campbell-Dynkin-Hausdorff formula (BCDH formula) in the Banach case (Proposition \ref{lkjdfkfdjkdfaskkk}) as well as in the nilpotent weakly $C^k$-regular case (Theorem \ref{kfdhjfdhjfdfdfdfd}).
+In particular, this yields an explicit formula for the product integral in terms of the exponential map that involves iterated Riemann integrals over nested commutators (see Point \ref{dodsodsoppodsdslkdslkdslkdslkdslkds0ds09ds09ds092221}).
+More explicitly: Given an infinite-dimensional Lie algebra $(\mq,\bil{\cdot}{\cdot})$ (not necessarily the Lie algebra of a Lie group), we denote its completion by $\mqc$ and set